How To Start a Song

 Maybe you narrow it down to, “Blacktop boilin’ in the August sun”.
 Do you see how I went from a general statement that could have been written for a book to a singable lyric line?
 Paint a picture so that the listener has the image in their mind, not just the words in their ears.

-2. Start With a Title/Hook
+2. Start With a Title or Hook

 Did you hear a phrase that caught your attention?
 Hopefully, you are writing these down as you do.
 Look through your notes and pick one of these that jump out at you at the moment.
 What are some directions you can take with this title?
 I stated in another article that I misheard a phrase and I came up with “Why Can’t Toys Breathe”.